This website uses cookies to help improve your user experience

 This approach means bugs don’t get discovered post-release — they’re caught in staging.

-And the key thing to remember is that in app development for Android TV, you can’t afford to test like it’s mobile.
+And the key thing to remember is that when creating applications for Android TV, you can’t afford to test like it’s mobile.
 Real TVs, real remotes, and real environments are the only way to know your app will actually work, not just compile.

 So, your Android TV app is working smoothly, the UI is polished, and the navigation flows like a dream.
 Time to ship?